Studio 23: History

 Studio 23's programming evolved from being "upscale" (as suggested by their previous slogan as the "Premium Network") to a young adult demographic.
 The network aired a multitude of US imports, but also aired original programming, such as spinoffs and supplemental programming for shows aired on the main ABS-CBN network, such as Pinoy Dream Academy and Pinoy Big Brother.
 The network won numerous awards from various groups, such as a silver medal in the Print category at the 2006 Promax Awards.
 Its flagship program, the talk show Y Speak, also won numerous awards and accolades.
 In 2010, the network was reformatted from English back to Taglish, first adopted in 2004.

 Studio 23, on its 17-year broadcast has ceased its commercial operations on the dawn of Friday, January 17, 2014, right after its final programs Myx and O Shopping, a video presentation was shown.
-At the end of it, the station thanked its viewers for the past 17 years on-air.
+The station thanked its viewers for the past 18 years on-air.
 The station officially closed down at around 2:00 am.
 The following day, an unnamed station aired and used the words "Test Broadcast" on the supposed position of the Studio 23 logo.
 On the same day, teasers began showing for the replacement channel.
 Studio 23 was replaced by ABS-CBN's free TV sports channel, S+A (programming would be 70% sporting events and 30% movies/entertainment/newscast) effective January 18.